-Read the output of arki-query --inline
+Read the output of arki-query --inline¶

-is the same as is given as standard input
+The output of arki-query --inline is the same as is given as standard input

 to arkimet processors, so this recipe can be used both to work on exported